🚫 Beyond Compliance:

 Instead we use

-Sodium Lauryl Sulfate (SLS), Sodium Laureth Sulfate (SLES), Ammonium Lauryl Sulfate.
+Sodium Lauryl Sulfate; Sodium Laureth Sulfate; Ammonium Lauryl Sulfate; TEA-Lauryl Sulfate; Sodium Myreth Sulfate.

 Why we avoid it